tans1/.NET-A2SV-Course/README.md

 **here is what I have done on the day-14 of A2SV, .NET Learning Path.**

 ### Title:  Blog APP with Clean Architecture
 On this day14 , I completed the authentication and authorization of the BlogAPP. for this purpose I used Microsoft Identity with JWT.
-I found it much easier than another frameworks authentication and authorization method.
+I found it much easier than another frameworks' authentication and authorization method.
 ####  Authentication:
 Authentication refers to the process of verifying the identity of users accessing the system.
 With the integration of Microsoft Identity, I established a secure mechanism to ensure that individuals are who they claim to be before granting them access.
 This involves validating user-provided credentials like usernames and passwords, offering a robust layer of protection against unauthorized access.
 ####  Authorization: